 Yummy porcelain macaroon-like installations, optical illusions of fluffy pillows, and golden clouds fill the wall with joy!
 Summer’s wonderment of the world is depicted in all of her work.

-Stepanka Horalkova is a porcelain artist who blends art, design and personal imageries from her childhood, inviting the viewer to take a deeper look at familiar encounters, as she transforms them into her own whimsical creations.
+Stepanka Summer is a porcelain artist who blends art, design and personal imageries from her childhood, inviting the viewer to take a deeper look at familiar encounters, as she transforms them into her own whimsical creations.

 Originally from a medieval village in South Bohemia in the Czech Republic, she moved to New York City in 1995.
-In addition to her artwork, which can be found in galleries in the US and in private collections internationally, Stepanka Horalkova is a ceramic teacher at the Columbia University Teachers College.
+In addition to her artwork, which can be found in galleries in the US and in private collections internationally, Stepanka Summer is a ceramic teacher at the Columbia University Teachers College.